 If users face a scenario where their laptop computers cannot exit from the power saving mode, then it is problem with the battery located on the motherboard.
 The only solution for this is to replace the battery with a new one and then restart the computer.
 Here is our advice.

-Usually, this happens on a computer which is a few years old since its batteries will have run out after such a long time.
-(The motherboard battery is used to store different settings when the PC power is off, such as date and time.
-When your PC detects this battery is empty, it will go into a low-power mode).
+Usually, this happens on a computer that is a few years old since its batteries will have run out after such a long time.
+(The motherboard battery stores different settings when the PC power is off, such as date and time.
+When your PC detects this empty battery, it will go into low-power mode).

 The solution is to replace the button-cell battery on the motherboard of your computer:

-- Open the case of your computer, visually locate the motherboard (the main circuit board) of your computer, visually scan for a button-cell battery (it looks like a watch battery but a little bit larger).
+- Open your computer's case, visually locate your computer's motherboard (the main circuit board), and visually scan for a button-cell battery (it looks like a watch battery but a little bit larger).